-The regulation of professional engineers in Michigan is required under Article 20 of the Occupational Code, 1980 PA 299, MCL 339.2001 to 339.2014.
-The proposed rules provide requirements for licensure and standards of practice and professional conduct of professional engineers.
-All 7 states in the Great Lakes region have regulations for the practice and licensure or registration of professional engineers.
+The regulation of architects in Michigan is required under Article 20 of the Occupational Code, 1980 PA 299, MCL 339.2001 to 339.2014.
+The proposed rules provide requirements for licensure and standards of practice and professional conduct of architects.
+All 7 states in the Great Lakes region have regulations for the practice and licensure or registration of architects.
 The practice and licensure or registration requirements differ from state to state, but, overall, the standards in the proposed rules do not exceed those of other states in the Great Lakes region.